jon-harper/OmniBox/docs/assembly/core.md

   attach:
     - txt: |
         1) Set the front and rear Main Bodies over the base and the align the edges.<br>
-        Note: the support ghosts are caused by a software bug; supports should be removed.
+        Note: the support ghosts in the illustration are caused by a software bug; supports should be removed.
       img: ../img/assembly/core/core1.webp
       img_txt: Align the main body over the base.
     - txt: |
-        2) Begin inserting screws to the base, only partially tightening.<br>
+        2) Begin inserting screws to the base, only partially tightening.
-        Stock: tighten woodscrews about halfway.<br>
+        <br>HSI: tighten to finger tightness.
-        HSI: tighten to finger tightness.
+        <br>Stock: tighten about halfway.

       img: ../img/assembly/core/core2.webp
       img_txt: Begin tightening screws.
     - txt: |